Intensity correlations in decoy-state BB84 quantum key distribution systems: Conclusion

-{\em Funding:} The Ministry of Science and Education of Russia (program NTI center for quantum communications), Russian Science Foundation (grant 21-42-00040), the Galician Regional Government (consolidation of research units: atlanTTic), MICIN with funding from the European Union NextGenerationEU (PRTR-C17.I1), the Galician Regional Government with own funding through the ``Planes Complementarios de I+D+I con las Comunidades Aut{\' o}nomas'' in Quantum Communication, the Spanish Ministry of Economy and Competitiveness (MINECO), Fondo Europeo de Desarrollo Regional (FEDER) through grant PID2020-118178RB-C21, the European Union's Horizon Europe Framework Programme under the Marie Sk\l{}odowska-Curie grant 101072637 (project QSI) and the project ``Quantum Security Networks Partnership''(QSNP, grant 101114043), the National Natural Science Foundation of China (grants 62371459 and 62061136011), and the Innovation Program for Quantum Science and Technology (grant 2021ZD0300704).
-X.S.\ acknowledges support from FPI predoctoral scholarship granted by the Spanish Ministry of Science, Innovation and Universities.
+{\em Funding:} The Ministry of Science and Education of Russia (program NTI center for quantum communications), Russian Science Foundation (grant 21-42-00040), the Galician Regional Government (consolidation of research units: atlanTTic), the Spanish Ministry of Economy and Competitiveness (MINECO), the Fondo Europeo de Desarrollo Regional (FEDER) through the grant No.\ PID2020-118178RB-C21, MICIN with funding from the European Union NextGenerationEU (PRTR-C17.I1), and the Galician Regional Government with own funding through the ``Planes Complementarios de I+D+I con las Comunidades Autonomas'' in Quantum Communication, the ``Hub Nacional de Excelencia en Comunicaciones Cu{\' a}nticas'' funded by the Spanish Ministry for Digital Transformation and the Public Service and the European Union NextGenerationEU, the European Union’s Horizon Europe Framework Programme under the Marie Sk\l{}odowska-Curie Grant No.\ 101072637 (Project QSI), the project “Quantum Security Networks Partnership” (QSNP, grant agreement No.\ 101114043), the National Natural Science Foundation of China (grants 62371459 and 62061136011), and the Innovation Program for Quantum Science and Technology (grant 2021ZD0300704).
+X.S. acknowledges support from FPI predoctoral scholarship granted by the Spanish Ministry of Science, Innovation and Universities.

 {\em Author contributions:} D.T.\ and A.H.\ performed the experiments.
 D.T.\ analyzed the data.
 X.S.\ and V.Z.\ performed the simulations to estimate the secure key rate.
 D.T.\ and X.S.\ wrote the article with help from all authors.
 V.M.\ and M.C.\ supervised the study.